Modelling heavy tail data with bayesian nonparametric mixtures: Posterior characterisation

 where $\data$ are the data points assigned to the same cluster. \end{enumerate}

-The number of clusters in the nonparametric mixture \ref{eq:mixm} is determined by the normalised stable prior.
-In particular, small/large values of $\nu$ produce small/large number of clusters.
-Instead of fixing it a-priori, we assign a hyper-prior of the form $\nu\sim\be(a_{\nu},b_{\nu})$.
-This prior is updated by the exchangeable partition probability function induced by the normalised stable process, which is given by Therefore, we add a further step to the sampling algorithm as follows. \begin{enumerate} \item[(v)] Sample a new value of $\nu$ from
+The number of clusters in the nonparametric mixture \eqref{eq:mixm} is determined by the PD prior.
+In particular, small/large values of $\nu,\kappa$ produce small/large number of clusters.
+Instead of fixing them a-priori, we assign a joint hyper-prior of the form $f(\nu,\kappa)=\be(\nu\mid a_{\nu},b_{\nu})\ga(\kappa+\nu\mid a_{\kappa},b_{\kappa})$.
+This prior is updated by the exchangeable partition probability function induced by the PD process, which is given by Therefore, we add two further steps to the sampling algorithm as follows. \begin{enumerate} \item[(v)] Sample a new value of $\nu$ from